More Information the Deepflow Design Product Range:

 Right Gutter Capacity in High Precipitation Areas

 Climate conditions in the UK are becoming extreme.
-The floods experienced this year were unexpected, and many gutter installations failed because of the high volume of water flowing off of the roof and lack of maintenance.
+The floods experienced this year were unexpected, and many gutter installations failed because of the high volume of water coming off of the roof and lack of maintenance.

-For most homes standard half rounds will do, but if you’ve a steep or large roof, or living in a high precipitation area, then deep flow guttering is the ideal choice.
+For most homes standard half rounds will do, but if you’ve a steep or large roof, or living in a high precipitation area, then deepflow guttering is the ideal choice.

-What is the carrying capacity of deep flow gutters?
+What is the carrying capacity of deepflow?